Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 If we were to extract a `Range` parent for `ClosedRange`, `OpenRange`, `OpenStartRange`, and `OpenEndRange`, what should it contain?

-Here is one proposed implementation: a `lowerBound` and `upperBound` should be defined to generalize the `start` and `end`, but not indicate whether they are inclusive or exclusive.
+Here is one proposed implementation: a `lowerBound` and `upperBound` should be defined to generalize the start and end, but not indicate whether they are inclusive or exclusive.
 This allows a `List<Range>` to still have access to the start and end values, regardless if they are inclusive or exclusive.

 ```kotlin
 /**